danfuzz/samizdat/doc/language-guide/04-operators.md

 As with function calls, a star after an index expression indicates interpolation.
 However, it is only ever valid to include one index.

-To indicate indexing by int index from the end of a collection, prefix the index with a caret (`^`).
+To indicate indexing by int index from the end of a sequence, prefix the index with a caret (`^`).
+This is only valid for sequences, not collections in general.

 The expression to index into and the index must both be non-void, except that an index expression can be marked with a `&` prefix to indicate void contagion (see which for details).

-A collection access expression is identical to a function call of either `get` or `Collection::nthFromEnd` with the value to be accessed as the argument.
+A collection access expression is identical to a function call of either `get` or `Sequence::nthFromEnd` with the value to be accessed as the argument.
 That is, `x[y]` means the same thing as `x.get(y)`, and `x[^y]` means the same thing as `x.nthFromEnd(y)`.

-#### Collection slice &mdash; `expression[start..end]` `expression[start..!afterEnd]`
+#### Sequence slice &mdash; `expression[start..end]` `expression[start..!afterEnd]`

-To extract a "slice" of a collection, indicate the start and end positions of the slice inside square brackets and separated by `..` or `..!`, after naming the collection to slice.
+To extract a "slice" of a sequence, indicate the start and end positions of the slice inside square brackets and separated by `..` or `..!`, after naming the sequence to slice.
 As with the related range syntax, `..` indicates that the end is inclusive, and `..!` indicates that the end is exclusive.

 Either or both of the start and end can be omitted.
 Omitting the start is equivalent to specifying it as `0`.
-Omitting the end is equivalent to specifying it as `#expression - 1` (that is, one less than the size of the collection).
+Omitting the end is equivalent to specifying it as `#expression - 1` (that is, one less than the size of the sequence).

-As with single-value indexing, either/both of the start and end expressions may be prefixed with `^` to indicate indexing by position from the end of the collection.
+As with single-value indexing, either/both of the start and end expressions may be prefixed with `^` to indicate indexing by position from the end of the sequence.

 A slice expression using `..` is equivalent to calling `expression.sliceInclusive(start, end)` (with `end` possibly omitted).